How Much Water Should I Drink Daily?

 Extra, Extra!
 Read all about it!
-Its in the news and on popular health and weight loss websites: Water is essential to total health and wellness.
-But what happens if the body doesn’t get enough water?
-Check out this step-by-step breakdown of the process involved with dehydration and some chilling news about water intake in American Children.
+It’s in the news and on popular health and weight loss websites: Water is essential to total health and wellness.
+It promotes healthy skin and hair, a regular metabolism, increased focus, manages joint pain, and helps regulate your mood.

 A popular reference regarding dehydration is “Thirst in the Desert”, a piece published in the late 1800s by W.J.
 McGee who, accompanied by scientists and without normal provisions, got lost in the Arizona Territory.
 McGee reported experiencing the following symptoms as severe dehydration took place.

 Reports have noted that consistent mild dehydration could be the cause of a number of health issues including; bad breath, dry skin, muscle cramps, fever and chills, food cravings and headaches.
-Eat This, Not That claims that “skimping on water” could also result in water weight, loss in energy and focus, risk of stroke, mood swings, false hunger, lowered metabolism, poor workout performance, bowel trouble, poor kidney function and more.
+Eat This, Not That reports that skimping on water could also result in water weight, loss in energy and focus, risk of stroke, mood swings, false hunger, lowered metabolism, poor workout performance, bowel trouble, poor kidney function and more.
 Basically… no water?
 No good.